xunuoi/node-bigpipe/README.md

-// here the `index` fn should be bound in router so it can be views by url export default {
+// here the `index` fn should be bound in router so it can be views by url
+// the `view/home` is the basic html template, you can define some container div/elements in this html. export default {

     index (req, res, next, page=1){